brian-beeler/privoxy-pilot-macos/README.md

   - fixed config date up time delay when config set <filter set> evoked.
   - renamed $bs in status() to $bsip (brew services info privoxy) to avoid confusion with bs() (brew services).
   - made lr() number of entries returned adjustable. i.e.: ppilot.sh status 20 returns last 20 log entries.
-- Installer completely rewritten so instead of multiple files now there is only one for both install and repair, shared and solo.
+- Installer completely rewritten so instead of multiple files now there is only one for both installation and repair.

 <BR><HR>